-Preparing your Kubernetes cluster to successfully deploy and run Consul is an
+Preparing your Kubernetes environment to successfully deploy and run Consul is an

-will prepare your Kubernetes cluster, that can be running on any platform
+will prepare your Kubernetes cluster, which can be running on any platform

 (AKS, EKS, GKE, etc).
 However, we will call out cloud specific differences when